Research

 Tax leaks and public opinion (with Vincent Arel-Bundock, Université de Montréal, in progress)

 The recent years have seen a number of tax leaks, thereby pushing tax evasion and avoidance onto the public agenda.
 At the same time, growing inequality has prompted many Western states to reconsider the introduction of a wealth tax, and has prompted a tighter regulation of corporate tax evasion.
 How are both developments connected?
 How do tax leaks impact public opinion towards different forms of taxation?
 Tax leaks reveal a dimension of wealth and tax evasion strategies to protect it that is otherwise hidden to the public.
 The render questions about the size of the ‘fair share’ of contributions of different social groups towards the collective good more salient, thereby pointing to questions of redistribution, meritocracy, and the legitimacy of inequalities that are inherent in public debates about taxation.
-This paper therefore studies the impact of tax leaks on attitudes towards wealth, personal income, corporate taxation, and meritocracy through a survey experiment conducted in Germany.
+This paper therefore studies the impact of tax leaks on attitudes towards wealth, personal income, corporate taxation, and meritocracy through a survey experiment conducted in Germany and the UK.